JerryI/web-components-mdx/README.md

-# MDX Blog
+# MDX Blog Template with WLJS Notebooks

+A basic MDX blog template example that uses exported WLJS Notebooks stored as MDX files with assets, served as blog posts.
+This showcases how to integrate interactive Jupyter-style notebooks into a modern blog setup using Next.js and MDX.

+## Overview

-A simple, modern blog application built with Next.js and MDX.
-Write your blog posts in Markdown with the power of React components.
+This project demonstrates a blog application built with Next.js and MDX where blog posts are generated from WLJS (Wolfram Language Jupyter) Notebooks.
+Each notebook is exported to MDX format with associated assets (kernel files, notebooks, attachments) that are served alongside the blog post content.

 ## Features

-- 📝 Write blog posts in MDX format (Markdown + JSX)
+- 📝 Blog posts from exported WLJS Notebooks in MDX format (Markdown + JSX)
+- 📦 Asset management for notebook files and attachments
 - 🏷️ Support for post metadata (title, date, author, tags)
 - 🔍 Automatic blog post discovery from `content/posts`
+- 💻 Interactive notebook content rendered alongside traditional blog post content

 ## Project Structure